General enquiries about Printed Special Collections contact:

 DelphiS enables you to search across WebCat and the Library's electronic databases.
-You will need a University login to access full-text resources.
+You will need a University login for access.

 Access to some collections is restricted to members of the University.

-Welcome to the Printed Special Collections Guide which describes the collections held at the Hartley Library, their value for teaching, learning and research and how you can access the material.
+Welcome to the guide to the Hartley Library's Printed Special Collections which describes the individual collections, their value for teaching, learning and research and how to access the material.